nixworks/public/news/2008/09/9/README.md

 ##### Hurricane Ike
 ### [ Hurricane Ike makes its second landfall on Cuba, near San Cristobal, north of the Isle of Youth, on its way into the Gulf of Mexico. ](/news/2008/09/9/hurricane-ike-makes-its-second-landfall-on-cuba-near-san-crista3bal-north-of-the-isle-of-youth-on-its-way-into-the-gulf-of-mexico.md)
-_Context: Isle of Youth, Gulf of Mexico, Cuba, San Cristobal, Hurricane Ike_
+_Context: Hurricane Ike, Cuba, Isle of Youth, San Cristobal, Gulf of Mexico_

 ##### Thailand
 ### [ A Thai court rules that Prime Minister Samak Sundaravej must be removed from office for receiving payment for appearing on a television cooking show. ](/news/2008/09/9/a-thai-court-rules-that-prime-minister-samak-sundaravej-must-be-removed-from-office-for-receiving-payment-for-appearing-on-a-television-coo.md)
-_Context: Prime Minister, Thailand, Samak Sundaravej , cooking show_
+_Context: Prime Minister, Samak Sundaravej , Thailand, cooking show_

 ##### George W. Bush
 ### [ US President George W. Bush pledges 4,500 troops to Afghanistan over the next few months and orders 8,000 troops currently stationed in Iraq to be home by February. ](/news/2008/09/9/us-president-george-w-bush-pledges-4-500-troops-to-afghanistan-over-the-next-few-months-and-orders-8-000-troops-currently-stationed-in-ira.md)